 2.3.10 BT Blind or Disabled Customer Service as described in Appendix 220.10

-2.4 For BT TextDirect Access Calls BT shall provide access via the BT TextDirect platform to the BT TextDirect Dial-through services as described in Appendix 220.1
+2.4 For BT NGT Access Calls BT shall provide access via the BT NGT Service platform to the BT NGT Service Dial-through services as described in Appendix 220.1

-2.5 For BT TextDirect Emergency Calls BT shall provide access via the BT TextDirect platform to the Emergency Services as described in Appendix 220.11.
+2.5 For BT NGT Emergency Calls BT shall provide access via the BT NGT Service platform to the Emergency Services as described in Appendix 220.11.

-2.6 The Operator shall hand over Calls to the BT System pursuant to this Schedule from Calling Parties having a telephone number conforming to the UK national numbering scheme, and commencing with the digits 01, 02 or 077-079 (or such other digits as may be advised by BT from time to time).
+2.6 The Operator shall hand over Calls to the BT System pursuant to this Schedule from Calling Parties having a telephone number conforming to the UK national numbering scheme, and commencing with the digits 01, 02, 055-056, 071, 074-075 or 077-079 (or such other digits as may be advised by BT from time to time).
+Calls that are incompatible with BT NGT Service may be rejected.
+The BT system will annotate rejected Calls with an appropriate message.
+Calls that are incompatible with BT NGT Service but not rejected will be charged.

-2.7 BT shall provide the BT TextDirect Service and the services pursuant to paragraphs 2.3, 2.4 and 2.5 to the same standard and quality of service as BT provides such services for equivalent BT retail Customers.
+2.7 BT shall provide the BT NGT Service and the services pursuant to paragraphs 2.3, 2.4 and 2.5 to the same standard and quality of service as BT provides such services for equivalent BT retail Customers.

-2.8 Each Party shall correct faults which occur in its System which affect the provision of service under this Schedule in accordance with such Party’s normal engineering practices.
+2.8 Each Party shall correct faults that occur in its System which affect the provision of service under this Schedule in accordance with such Party’s normal engineering practices.
 For the avoidance of doubt, neither Party warrants that its System is, or will be, free from faults.

 2.9 BT shall give to the Operator not less than six months prior written notice (or such lesser period as may be agreed by the Parties, such agreement not to be unreasonably withheld) of any material change to the services provided under this Schedule.